<< <%SKIN-STRTRANS-SYNTOC%> >>

 On a local area network, the program should run very quickly regardless of whether you are on a computer running the Local Network Server version of ACCOUNTS, or the Local Network Client version.
 It may be just a bit slower with the Local Network Client version, because it is accessing the database on another computer, but this should seldom be very noticeable because local area network connections are generally very fast.

 The Local Network Version can also optionally be used across the Internet (though the setup is more complex).
 However, if you do that, users on the computers running the Local Network Client version will observe noticeably slower response times for all actions that access the database significantly, such as large reports.
-The Web Network Version described below is another good alternative, if your computers are not on the same local network.
+The Web Network Version described below is generally a better alternative, if your computers are not on the same local network.

 •There is really only one copy of the database file, so there are no real dangers.